Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 Want extra sour?
 Let the overnight batter ferment for two days!

-Why You’ll Love These Sourdough Pancakes
+Why You’ll Love These Overnight Sourdough Pancakes

 Ingredients for sourdough discard pancakes including sourdough starter, egg, butter, vanilla extract, and sea salt on a rustic kitchen surface.

-For the Overnight Ferment
+For the Overnight Ferment:

-• 1 cup sourdough starter (unfed)
+• 1 cup sourdough starter discard (unfed starter works perfectly)

-For the Batter
+For the Batter:

 • 1 large egg

-• 1/4 cup unsalted butter, melted
+• 1/4 cup melted butter

 • 1/2 teaspoon vanilla extract